odow/Kokako.jl/docs/src/tutorial/02_adding_uncertainty.md

   -0.0
 ```

-This concludes our second tutorial for `Kokako.jl`.
+This concludes our second tutorial for `SDDP.jl`.
 In the next tutorial,
 [Basics III: objective uncertainty](@ref), we extend the uncertainty to the
 fuel cost.